Minimum Perimeter-Sum Partitions in the Plane: Introduction

 There are many possible variants of the bipartition problem on planar point sets, which differ in how the cost of a clustering is defined.
 A variant that received a lot of attention is the 2-center problem~\cite{c-99,d-84,e-97,jk-94,s-97}, where the cost of a partition~$(P_1,P_2)$ of the given point set~$P$ is defined as the maximum of the radii of the smallest enclosing disks of~$P_1$ and~$P_2$.
 Other cost functions that have been studied include the maximum diameter of the two point sets~\cite{abky-88} and the sum of the diameters~\cite{h-92}; see also the survey by Agarwal and Sharir~\cite{as-98} for some more variants.

-A natural class of cost function considers the size of the convex hulls $\ch(P_1)$ and $\ch(P_2)$ of the two subsets, where the size of $\ch(P_i)$ can either be defined as the area of~$\ch(P_i)$ or as the perimeter $\myper(P_i)$ of~$\ch(P_i)$.
+A natural class of cost functions considers the size of the convex hulls $\ch(P_1)$ and $\ch(P_2)$ of the two subsets, where the size of $\ch(P_i)$ can either be defined as the area of~$\ch(P_i)$ or as the perimeter $\myper(P_i)$ of~$\ch(P_i)$.
 (The perimeter of~$\ch(P_i)$ is the length of the boundary~$\bd{\ch(P_i)}$.)
 This class of cost functions was already studied in~1991 by Mitchell and Wynters~\cite{mw-91}.
 They studied four problem variants: minimize the sum of the perimeters, the maximum of the perimeters, the sum of the areas, or the maximum of the areas.
 In three of the four variants the convex hulls $\ch(P_1)$ and $\ch(P_2)$ in an optimal solution may intersect~\cite[full version]{mw-91}---only in the \emph{minimum perimeter-sum problem} the optimal bipartition is guaranteed to be a so-called \emph{line partition}, that is, a solution with disjoint convex hulls.
-For each of the four variants they gave an $O(n^3)$ algorithm that uses $O(n)$ storage and that computes computes an optimal line partition; for all except the minimum area-maximum problem they also gave an $O(n^2)$ algorithm that uses $O(n^2)$ storage.
+For each of the four variants they gave an $O(n^3)$ algorithm that uses $O(n)$ storage and that computes an optimal line partition; for all except the minimum area-maximum problem they also gave an $O(n^2)$ algorithm that uses $O(n^2)$ storage.
 Note that (only) for the minimum perimeter-sum problem the computed solution is an optimal bipartition.
 Around the same time, the minimum-perimeter sum problem was studied for partitions into~$k$ subsets for $k>2$; for this variant Capoyleas~\etal~\cite{crw-91} presented an algorithm with running time $O(n^{6k})$.
+Arkin \etal~\cite{akm-93} studied the same problem and gave a similar algorithm.
+Very recently, Abrahamsen \etal~\cite{aabcmrrt-18} gave an algorithm for that problem running in time $O(n^{28})$, even when $k$ is part of the input.
+Unless $\text{P}=\text{NP}$, this result refutes a conjecture by Arkin \etal~\cite{akm-93} that the problem is $\text{NP}$-complete.

-Mitchell and Wynters mentioned the improvement of the space requirement of the quadratic-time algorithm as an open problem, and they stated the existence of a subquadratic algorithm for any of the four variants as the most prominent open problem.
+Mitchell and Wynters mentioned the improvement of the space requirement of the quadratic-time algorithms for the bipartition problems as an open problem, and they stated the existence of a subquadratic algorithm for any of the four variants as the most prominent open problem.